Danyl101/Adaptive-News-Scraper/Journal.md

 Created new json files where one stores goodlist and other stores websites , this was done so that api can directly interact with these lists which were previously inside .py files which could not be accessed

 Created save and fetch function for both of these json files so that they can be updated and viewed

+Initially the api program was its own seperate folder but due to access issues for react it was moved inside the frontend

 ___________________________________

+Iteration 1 [API]

+Created ts api that interacts with the frontend , since frontend cannot directly with python files had to built it using typescript , it contains fetch functions for viewing the lists and websites that were added , and save function for changing the lists and websites from the frontend itself , these were done through async functions to increase reliability
 ___________________________________

 Default Model[REACT]